Eddie Olczyk: Personal life

 Olczyk and his wife, Diana, have three sons, all former hockey players, and one daughter.
 Nick played for the Colorado College Tigers and, in 2022, became a television studio analyst for the Seattle Kraken.
 Tom, who played hockey at Penn State, most recently played professionally for the Indy Fuel of the ECHL and the Rockford IceHogs of the AHL.
 Eddie III spent a season with the Bloomington Thunder of the SPHL, has been an assistant coach with the Bemidji State Beavers, and is an amateur scout for the Kraken.
 Olczyk's daughter Zandra attended the University of Alabama.

 Rick Olczyk, Eddie's younger brother, is a former hockey player for Brown University and became an assistant general manager for the Kraken in 2019.

-On August 8, 2017, Olczyk issued a statement through the Blackhawks to announce that he had been diagnosed with a form of colon cancer.
-He underwent a surgical procedure to remove the tumor.
+On August 8, 2017, Olczyk issued a statement through the Blackhawks to announce that he had been diagnosed with stage 3 colon cancer, having undergone a surgical procedure to remove the tumor.
+Due to his chemo treatments, he only called select games that season for the team and NHL on NBC.
 In March 2018, Olczyk announced that he was officially "cancer-free."

 In October 2019, Olczyk released his autobiography, Eddie Olczyk: Beating the Odds in Hockey and in Life, in which he shares details of his fight with stage 3 colon cancer.